 Everyone struggling with changing their dietary habits has wondered this very question.
 Why in the world does junk food taste so good?
 In America, processed foods, fast foods, and junk food are the norm.
-We learn from a very young age that these foods pack a tasty punch, and vegetables... suck.
+We learn from a very young age that these foods pack a tasty punch, and healthy foods... suck.

 Taste is often the first hurdle to address when changing your diet.
-If you've been eating processed foods, fried food, and other “junk” for many years, your brain and taste-buds are likely NOT going to make the switch to broccoli and chicken without putting up a fight.
+If you've been eating processed foods, fried food, and other “junk” for many years, your brain and taste buds are likely not going to make the switch to meat, seafood, fruit, and dairy without putting up a fight!

-Humans are naturally hard-wired to seek out salty, fatty, sugary foods, because in nature, these foods tend to have a lot of nutrition.
+Humans are naturally hard-wired to seek out salty, fatty, sugary foods because in nature, these foods tend to have a lot of nutrition.
 Just think... a fatty ribeye... sweet, precious honey... a briny oyster.
 Those are the types of natural foods our ancestors would have prized, and they would have attained solid nutrition from these options.
-Processed junk food, on the other hand, is generally very low in nutritional value.
-This is because food engineers want these foods to elicit a craving without ever making you feel full.
-When foods contain a lot of nutrients, they tend to make you full very quickly.
+Processed junk food, on the other hand, is typically very low in nutritional value.
+This is because food engineers want these foods to elicit a craving for more without the risk of making you feel full.
+(When foods contain a lot of nutrients, they tend to make you full and satiated.)

-Another way food engineers design addictive foods is by using simple flours, such as in the case of breads, that break down rapidly into simple sugars.
-Bread doesn't actually pack the same flavor punch as commonly engineered junk foods, but it's one of the most addictive foods on the planet, because it delivers a quick spike in dopamine when you eat it.
+Another way food engineers design addictive foods is by using simple grain flour, such as in the case of wheat bread, that break down rapidly into simple sugars.
+Bread doesn't actually pack the same flavor punch as commonly engineered junk foods, but it's one of the most addictive foods on the planet because it delivers a quick spike in dopamine when you eat it.
 This is why people consider foods made from simple grain flours to be "comfort foods".
-Also, the simple sugars in breads, pastas, and crackers are quickly swept out of your blood stream by insulin, making you hungry again shortly after eating.
+Also, the simple sugars in bread, pasta, and crackers are quickly swept out of your bloodstream by insulin, making you hungry again shortly after eating.
 Think about it: you can eat tons of pasta or bread in volume and usually stop eating due to the stomach being stretched to capacity, not because you feel satiated.

 The biggest issue is that the dopamine system that junk food takes advantage of is responsible for our motivation, drive, and happiness.
-Having this delicate system down-regulated, the way it is when you live on sugar and junk food, puts you at severe risk of depression and other mental disorders.
-And the fact that you don't feel good without your dopamine hit makes it much harder for you to change your habits.
+Having this delicate system down-regulated, the way it is when you live on sugar and junk food puts you at severe risk of depression and other mental disorders.
+And the fact that you don't feel good without your dopamine hit makes it much harder for you to change your habits long term.